Supportive (Palliative) Care

 - Something you should wait to ask for.

 Lung cancer palliative care is appropriate at all stages of the illness, not just during end-of-life care.
 It is perfectly okay for you to ask for supportive care for lung cancer.
 It does not signal that you are weak or complaining about your symptoms.
 Palliative care provides relief from a variety of physical and emotional symptoms.
 Tracking your symptoms can help you talk to your doctor who then can help you get lung cancer supportive care.
-Download the Medication Tracker or the Treatment Organizer from the toolkit to keep track of symptoms.
+Download the Medication Tracker or the Treatment Organizer from the resource library to keep track of symptoms.

 Here are just a few examples of symptoms that can be improved through lung cancer palliative care: